Teoneag/Splitty_TU-Delft_OOP-Project/docs/meetings/week-06/week-06-minutes.md

 - we have 3 weeks of coding left
   - we have to start working on extensions
 - implementation rubric
-  - all of the features have a degree of how good they are implemented
+  - all the features have a degree of how good they are implemented
   - check this for the basic requirements before starting on extensions
   - check edge cases: some titles for event can break it
     - errors